Moving to Westerhall Point, Grenada

 If you are thinking about moving to Westerhall Point, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Westerhall Point can vary greatly depending on the size and location of the property.
 However, it is generally considered to be moderately priced, with many homes and apartments available in the mid to high-end price range.
 For a luxury villa with ocean views, prices can be quite high, while smaller, more modest homes or apartments can be more affordable.
-It's always best to check with local real estate agents for the most current and accurate pricing information," remarked one expat in Westerhall Point, Grenada.
+It's always best to check with local real estate agents for the most current and accurate pricing information," said one expat in Westerhall Point.

 Should I buy or rent a home in Westerhall Point?